-2011 Annual Drinking Water Quality Report City of Brandon PWS ID#: 610003 June 2012
+2013 Annual Drinking Water Quality Report City of Brandon PWS ID#: 610003

+June 2014

-The Mayor, Board of Aldermen and the City of Brandon Public Works Department are pleased to present to you this year's Annual Water Quality Report.
+Mayor Butch Lee, the Board of Aldermen, and the City of Brandon Public Works Department are pleased to present to you the 2013 Annual Drinking Water Quality Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
-We are committed to ensuring the quality of your water.
-Our wells draw from the Sparta and Cockfield formation aquifers.
+We are committed to ensuring the quality of your water and our services.

-Our system is required to adhere to all rules and regulations as set by the State and Federal officials.
+Our system is required to adhere to all rules and regulations as set by State and Federal officials.
 This includes, but is not limited to, monthly bacteriological samples, routine inorganic sampling, continuous educational classes and certifications, and billing and collection.